logickoder/firebase-distribution/README.md

     appId: ${{ secrets.FIREBASE_APP_ID }}
     groups: internal-testers
     releaseNotes: 'New build with split APKs for different architectures'
+    # Each file will have its name appended to release notes by default
+    # Set to 'false' to disable: includeFileNameInReleaseNotes: false
 ```

 ### Complete Example with Custom Release Notes